djphazer/O_C-Phazerville/docs/_apps/Setup-About.md

 ![DAC Calibration minimum](images/cal_dac1.png)
 ![DAC Calibration maximum](images/cal_dac2.png)

 DAC calibration tends to be very linear.
-You only need to calibrate two values, low and high, and the firmware will interpolate in between.
+You only need to calibrate two values, low and high, and the firmware will interpolate in between and beyond.
 The low/high values are not necessarily the minimum/maximum for your hardware.

 For each output:
 * Measure the voltage with a precision multimeter